jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 your little builders :) You just need to use
 [this config](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-clear-containers.json).

-And thus ends the most epic yak shave ever, minus the patches all being merged upstream.
+And that ends the most epic yak shave ever, minus the patches all being merged upstream.
 Thanks for playing.
 Feel free to try it out on Azure with my branch to acs-engine.
 That was a lot of patching and I'm tired.
 Peace.